 What makes the Northern Forests unique?

 Forests of the Midwest and Northeast significantly define the character, culture, and economy of this large region, but face an uncertain future as climate continues to change.
 Forests vary widely across the region, and vulnerabilities are strongly influenced by differences in forest composition, disturbance regimes, and exposure to climate change.
 The Northern forests have substantial economic benefits to the region, with regional wood products and their manufacturing generating more than $175 billion annually.
 At the same time, forests provide much greater value than just that of the forest products industry.
 Regionally, 48% of the water supply originates on forest lands, providing clean water to metropolitan areas like New York City and Boston, as well as rural municipalities.
-To sustain economic, ecosystem, and cultural values within the region, the USDA Northern Forests Climate Hub prepares regional land managers for climate change risks, supporting them to make climate-informed management decisions.
+To sustain the economic, ecosystem, and cultural values within the region, the USDA Northern Forests Climate Hub prepares regional land managers for climate change risks, supporting them to make climate-informed management decisions.

 How is climate change and weather variability affecting Northern Forests?

 Some forest types are more vulnerable than others.
-Longer growing seasons and warmer temperatures will increase suitable habitat and biomass for many temperate species.
+Longer growing seasons and warmer temperatures will increase suitable habitats and biomass for many temperate species.
 However, changes in precipitation patterns, disturbances, soil moisture, pest and disease outbreaks, and nonnative invasive species are expected to contribute to the vulnerability of forests across the region.
 Considering these potential forest vulnerabilities and opportunities is a critical step in making climate-informed decisions in long-term conservation planning.

 - Upland systems dominated by oak species are generally considered to have low vulnerability due to greater tolerance of hot and dry conditions, and some oak, hickory, and pine species are expected to become more competitive as conditions become hotter, and presumably, physiologically drier.